csebooks/ds-algorithms/content.en/algorithm-analysis/_index.md

 As before, the entire running time of the algorithm depends on determining how long the sequence of remainders is.
 Although log n seems like a good answer, it is not at all obvious that the value of the remainder has to decrease by a constant factor, since we see that the remainder went from 399 to only 393 in the example.
 Indeed, the remainder does not decrease by a constant factor in one

-页码，20/30Structures, Algorithm Analysis: CHAPTER 2: ALGORITHM ANALYSIS

-2006-1-27mk:@MSITStore:K:\\Data.Structures.and.Algorithm.Analysis.in.C.chm::/...

 iteration.
 However, we can prove that after two iterations, the remainder is at most half of its original value.
 This would show that the number of iterations is at most 2 log n = O(log n) and establish the running time.
 This proof is easy, so we include it here.
 It follows directly from the following theorem.

-unsigned int

-gcd( unsigned int m, unsigned int n )
+unsigned int gcd( unsigned int m, unsigned int n )

 {